refaktor/rye-website/content/meet_rye/basics/loops.md

 ## Simple loop

 Sometimes you just need to loop N times.
 And there is a function for that.
-It accepts integer - a number of loops and a block of code.
+It accepts an integer, a number of loops, and a block of code.

 ```clojure
 loop 3 { print "Hey!" }